 Until you acknowledge and accept Him as King, and are willing to take up your cross and follow Him, the Kingdom of Christ does not reign and dwell in your heart.
 You are outside of the Kingdom, totally lost; and some day you will be banished into everlasting darkness where there is “weeping and wailing and gnashing of teeth” (Cf. Matthew 8:12).

 The Bible teaches that tomorrow Christ will be the King of kings and Lord of lords.
 There is an hour in God’s time when Christ will return to this world.
 The Bible is clear in declaring that Christ will some day return.

 Many scoffers today say, as they did in the Apostle Peter’s day, “Where is the promise of His coming?
 For since the fathers fell asleep, all things continue as they were from the beginning of creation” (2 Peter 3:4).
 The Bible continues, “The heavens and the earth … are reserved for fire until the day of judgment and perdition of ungodly men” (2 Peter 3:7).
 But this judgment will be only against the ungodly and the wicked.
 God will not have forgotten the world, and from the burning embers of a smoldering civilization, God will shape and form a regime in which Christ will be King.
 One will appear upon whose thigh is written “King of kings and Lord of lords” (Revelation 19:16).
 Thus Christ will at long last have taken His rightful place to rule this earth.
 What a moment that will be!

-All Scripture quotations are taken by permission from The Holy Bible, New King James Version.
+Scripture quotations are taken from The Holy Bible, New King James Version.